 Consider taking an extended break from your business to see how things will run when you’re not in the building.
 It’s likely that some things will go wrong, but use those errors as the raw material for making your business operate more independently of you.

-Here is a six-step plan for profiting from your vacation time this summer:
+Here is a six-step plan to profit from your vacation time this summer:

 Step 1: Schedule your vacation plus one day